4ur1X/Intro_to_IM/Midterm Project/README.md

 **NOTE:** It can also be done using the keyboard by pressing either **'SPACE'** or **'I'** key.

 The instructions screen wasn't made using the ````text()```` function of Processing.
 Instead, I used a designing tool and typed all the text in that and took screenshot.
 I thought to approach this way because this wasn't a big deal to the program (just displaying text) and to avoid the hassle of coordinate positioning for each single line of text.

+## June 13

+- Do a final review of everything (code + output).
+- Upload a video demonstration on YouTube.